Cher Ng: Career

-1991–1996: Career Beginnings
+1991–1996: Career beginnings

 Ng began his foray into the electronic music scene as one of Zouk Singapore earliest resident DJs upon meeting entrepreneur and art collector Lincoln Cheng [who later became his mentor] at the former Warehouse disco in Singapore.
 Cheng, who is the owner of Zouk Singapore, offered him a full-time job at the club.
-Ng was part of Singapore’s first electronic dance music outfit, Transcendental Experience.
-In 1996, Transcendental Experience got signed to British label React Music, and their music was released in Europe.
+Ng was part of Singapore’s first electronic dance music group, Transcendental Experience along with two fellow locals Jason Tan and Shawn Chin of the dance-pop group Club Ecstasy.
+In September 1996, Transcendental Experience got signed to British label React Music, and their music was released in Europe.

 1997-2003: Music Festivals

 Ng left Zouk Singapore several years later in 1997 to become one of the earliest electronic dance music festival promoter, organising a string of successful electronic music gigs in Singapore and Kuala Lumpur, Malaysia, featuring many internationally renowned DJs and music acts like Deep Dish, John Digweed, Incognito and Paul Van Dyk.

 He also co-organised the first ever ZoukOut with Zouk Singapore in 2000 and 2001, which remains to be one of Asia's biggest music dance festivals.